centrifuge/sdk/src/solana/docs/SOLANA_INTEGRATION.md

 ## Overview

-The Centrifuge SDK now supports both EVM chains and the Solana blockchain.
+The Centrifuge SDK supports both EVM chains and the Solana blockchain.
 You can use a single `Centrifuge` instance to interact with both ecosystems while maintaining the same observable-based patterns and query caching.

+The primary use case is investing USDC into Centrifuge pools via Solana, providing an alternative to EVM-based investments.

 ## Setup